paulbutcher/ScalaMock/_user_guide/061_sharing_scalatest.md

    }

    it should "not turn on the heater when the water container is overfull" in {
-       // each test case uses separate, fresh Suite so the coffee machine is turned on
+       // each test case uses a separate, fresh test suite so the coffee machine is turned on
        // even if previous test case turned it off coffeeMachine.isOn shouldBe true
        // ...